isomerpages/nlb-learning/_digital/Adults Seniors/Programmes.md

 ## **IT Talks**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-Placeholder-07.png)

-What better way for seniors to learn more about technology than from their peers?
-Join regular sessions with NLB’s IT-savvy seniors who explain digital and technology through their personal experiences.
+Join regular sessions with NLB’s IT savvy seniors who share their knowledge and experience from their own perspective.
+A great way for seniors to learn more about technology from their own peers.

 Click here for the latest programme listings.